 Crowdstrike: Ecommerce Checkout Flow

-• Financial Impact: Our redesign led to a remarkable 42% increase in quarter-over-quarter revenue.
+• Financial Impact: The redesign drove a 42% increase in quarter-over-quarter revenue.

 2. All-in-One Layout: Chosen for its straightforward, linear flow, particularly effective on mobile devices.